urql-graphql/urql/src/content/docs/getting-started.md

 For this purpose you can use `graphql-tag`.

 This can be extremely helpful, since it enables syntax highlighting in some editors.
-It also can be used to preparse the GraphQL query using `babel-plugin-graphql-tag` or the included Webpack loader.
+It also can be used to pre-parse the GraphQL query using `babel-plugin-graphql-tag` or the included Webpack loader.

 You only have to make a small adjustment.
 Install `graphql-tag` and